How to Sort a Table in Word

 Sorting Multiple Levels

 As mentioned earlier, Word allows you to sort by multiple levels.
-This is particularly useful for complex datasets.
+This option is particularly useful for complex datasets.
 For example, if you have a list of students with columns for “Grade” and “Last Name,” you might first sort by “Grade” and then by “Last Name” within each grade level.

 Mixing Data Types